vinitkumar/vinitkumar.me/content/blog/development-practises/index.md

 - Prefer using `PureComponent` instead of `Component` while using Class based components.
 - Cleanup eventhandler set in `ComponentDidMount` in `ComponentWillUmount` because not doing so can cause memory leaks.
 - Type check the components with PropTypes.
 - Write simple components that do one thing and only one thing well.
-Make it composable so that it can be reused with ease.
+Make it composeable so that it can be reused with ease.
 - Think about the stability, popularity and trade-offs while using a new library and if you can justify increasing the bundle-size.